Adoni0/Travelligence/README.md

 Computer Vision

 Microsoft Computer Vision analyzes the users uploaded images and extracts meta information about the image.
 We use this information to place the image into a category (outdoor_city, outdoor_scenic, food, animal, etc.) in which a group of countries will share.
 This is an important aspect of our algorithm to narrow down your place of travel.

+NPM package geoip-lite

+This npm package grabs the ip address from the users computer, we use this as part of our algorithm to recored the users state of residence.

+Agify.io, nationalize.io, and genderize.io

+These API's estimate the users age, nationality, and gender based upon their first name.
+Age is used as part of the wealth algorithm, along with your states medium income, to pair you up with a country in a similar wealth bracket.